Our Team

 Engineer & CEO of REX Company

 Dr. Stephens has been focused on the development and manufacture of smart and sustainable technologies.
 His current company, Rex Company, develops and delivers innovative engineering solutions which provide smart, sustainable infrastructure.
-As a member of Engineers Without Borders (EWB), Dr. Stephens volunteered in Sub-Saharan Africa to provide a clean source of drinking water.
+As a member of WILK-TEC, Dr. Stephens volunteered in Sub-Saharan Africa to provide clean sources of drinking water, particularly to schools in Kajiado County.

 Michael Warui